nealfennimore/ff1/README.md

 ## Security considerations

-- **Tweak**: FF1's variable-length tweak is one of its main advantages.
-Binding the tweak to a record identifier, table name, or tenant ID means the same plaintext encrypts differently in different contexts, preventing cross-context correlation even if the key is shared.
+- **Tweak**: Bind the tweak to a record identifier, table name, or tenant ID so the same plaintext encrypts differently in different contexts, preventing cross-context correlation.
-- **Domain size**: The NIST Rev 1 draft requires `radix^n >= 1,000,000`.
-Short inputs over small alphabets (e.g. 4-digit PINs in radix 10: `10^4 = 10,000`) do not meet this threshold and provide weak security.
+- **Domain size**: NIST Rev 1 requires `radix^n >= 1,000,000`.
+Short inputs over small alphabets (e.g. 4-digit PINs: `10^4 = 10,000`) do not meet this threshold and provide weak security.
-- **Key management**: Treat the AES key with the same care as any symmetric encryption key.
-Compromise of the key allows full decryption of all tokenised values.
+- **Key management**: Treat the AES key with the same care as any symmetric key.
+Compromise allows full decryption of all tokenised values.
 - **Not authenticated encryption**: FF1 provides confidentiality but not integrity or authenticity.
 A ciphertext can be modified without detection.
-If integrity matters, layer an authenticated scheme on top.
+Layer an authenticated scheme on top if integrity matters.
-- **Performance**: FF1 makes more AES calls per round than FF3-1 (CBC-MAC over P||Q rather than a single block).
-For high-throughput batch tokenisation, consider FF3-1 if the fixed 7-byte tweak is acceptable for your use case.
+- **Performance**: FF1 makes more AES calls per round than FF3-1.
+For high-throughput batch tokenisation with a fixed 7-byte tweak, FF3-1 may be preferable.

 ---